Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2022/06/strategy-for-the-digitalization-of-the-administration.md

 Paul Cross: Ideally, all important processes at ETH will be digitally supported, and moreover with end-to-end processing wherever possible.
 There are currently still too many digital breaks.
 This makes end-to-end processing impossible, given the involvement of different departments, for example.
 That’s exactly why central control and exchange between project managers is so important.
 For me personally, it’s therefore already progress if we create more transparency and manage to learn more about digitalisation from each other within the administration.

+## Digitalisation of the ETH Zurich administration

 In the context of rETHink Workstream 5 Organisation of Central Administrative Units, the working group led by Peter Müller, Professor of Computer Science, was commissioned to draw up a digitalisation strategy for the administration of ETH Zurich.
 The strategy was discussed and refined in workshops with representatives of all administrative departments and several academic departments before eventually being approved by the Executive Board in mid-May.
 The strategy focuses on six action areas:

+• Systematic data analytics The systematic use of data should help make internal processes more efficient and more effective.
+• Meeting and records management A central document management system should allow the vast amount of information within the ETH Zurich administration to be stored, organised and distributed to members more easily in future.
+• Use of new technologies New developments present new challenges to ETH in very different areas (data security, law, ethics, etc.).
+The goal is to assess the potential and the challenges of new technologies and make recommendations for their use (or non-use) within the ETH Zurich administration.
+• Stakeholder and requirements management ETH should establish a modern stakeholder and requirements management system for digitalisation projects that transforms the needs of the stakeholders concerned into a manageable set of requirements.
+• Process coverage and process orientation One goal of digitalisation is to identify processes that could benefit from better support through IT systems.
+However, digitalisation alone is not enough: the processes themselves also need to be optimised.
+• Digital literacy Nearly all tasks in the ETH Zurich administration require the use of IT systems, which means that ETH staff need to have a high degree of digital literacy.
 The complete digitalisation strategy can be downloaded here:

+• protected page Strategy for the Digitalization of the ETH Zurich Administration lock
-Any questions should be directed to Dieter Wüest, Paul Cross or Kathrin Noack.
+• protected page Roadmap for the Implementation of the Strategy lock Any questions should be directed to Dieter Wüest, Paul Cross or Kathrin Noack.